-The influencer marketing market is the greatest way to penetrate the Singaporean market.
+Influencer marketing in Singapore is growing, The Influencer Advertising market is projected to reach $93.15 million USD in 2023 in the city state.
 Being almost everyone on social media, Singapore has a huge internet base and rising content creators & Key Opinion Leaders that brands can leverage to reach the country’s online consumers.
-Here are the key insights of Singapore’s influencer marketing state in 2022 to launch the best influencer campaigns in The Little Red Dot.
+Here are the key insights of Singapore’s influencer marketing state in 2023 to launch the best influencer campaigns in The Little Red Dot.

 Influencer marketing in Singapore is the best way to target Singaporean online consumers.